 I dropped my mom off so she could check in while the rest of us parked the car.
 When the rest of us came in we were surprised to find more security there.
 My sister and I had to put our purses through an x-ray machine and we were all wanded with a metal detector before being allowed to enter the building.
 The security was a little off-and-on, so when we came back in hauling our large suitcases, no one was manning the checkpoint and we just walked in.
 The whole thing felt like security theater., which I hate.
 The whole thing just felt silly since none of the other doors even had key card locks to limit access to registered guests.

 We had had to make some modifications to our reservation to add my brother who decided to come at the last minute, and somehow while calling the reservation line my mom got us upgraded to a Golden Forest room at no extra cost.
-This entitled us to a special check-in area (basically there was a desk and chairs you could sit down at and a bowl of Disney chocolate coins that I may or may not have taken a whole pocketful of), guaranteed room in the main lodge, an upgraded breakfast, access to a lounge with free pop, water, and hot beverages in the evening, and an extra Fastpass per person for each day of our stay.
+Yay, Disney magic!
+This entitled us to a special check-in area (basically there was a desk and chairs you could sit down at and a bowl of Disney chocolate coins that I may or may not have taken a whole pocketful of), a guaranteed room in the main lodge, an upgraded breakfast, access to a lounge with free pop, water, and hot beverages in the evening, and an extra Fastpass per person for each day of our stay.

-On our second night, after the parks closed, there was some kind of special fireworks and “bonfire” presentation on the lagoon outside of the hotel.
-Instead of standing outside in the cold for another hour, we just went up to our room and watched from the window in our nice, toasty room.
+On our second night, after Disneyland Park closed, there was some kind of special fireworks and “bonfire” presentation on the lagoon outside of the hotel.
+Instead of standing out in the cold for another hour, we just went inside the Sequoia Lodge and watched from the window in our nice, toasty room.

 The room was large by European standards and had plenty of room for the four of us.
 Our only complaint was the lack of outlets.
-There were only three places to plug things in in the room, and one of the outlets was controlled by the master light switch so it couldn’t be used when the lights were off at night.
+There were only three places to plug things in in the room, and one of the outlets was controlled by the master light switch, so it couldn’t be used when the lights were off at night.
 If you’re planning on traveling with a larger group, bring power strips or splitters because plugging in all of our phones, cameras, Fitbits, and other assorted electronics was a challenge.